 Well it does and a recent research paper call Unmasking China’s Assertive Behavior in the Maritime Sphere helps explain.
 I paste a portion of the conclusion here.
 The whole article is well worth reading for those interested in why China would act so mean in the seas these days.
-This article useful to those of us active in China Business.
+This article is alo useful to those of us active in China Business.
 It is critical to hire people here who are open to your way of doing things, Furthermore, you need people who do not have an unhealthy need to prove themselves.

 Nationalism is a key driver of this behaviour; the ‘victim of history’ and ‘underdog mentality’ makes it difficult for China to empathise with other international actors.
 Additionally, nationalism has strengthened the navy’s case for a bigger and more assertive role in securing China’s sovereignty claims in the nationalist pursuit of reunification with Taiwan.
 Furthermore, there are also strong economic incentives for China’s assertiveness.
 As the largest trading nation it needs to be secure and confident over the trade routes in the contested seas.

 Underdog mentality, nationalism, and economic incentive are 3 strong drivers in the Chinese culture driving Chinese employees.

 A common word in the Chinese culture is 自卑 (pinyin: zibei – meaning inferiority complex).
 Chinese people will describe themselves or other as being too zibei.
 The whole country, on average, has a much lower sense of value than the average American for example.